 - Shows anxiety towards strangers: Your five-month-old will show his first pangs of anxiety when left in the company of someone he does not know.
 If you let a stranger hold your little one then be prepared for a blaring tantrum.
 This anxiety towards unknown people is a primitive display of trust and confidence, or the lack of it, which constitutes the building blocks for complex relationships in the future.

 - Loves playing with parents: At five months, your baby is more playful than ever before.
 Roll a ball towards him, and he gets all excited about it.
 There is a certain excitement that you notice in all his play activities especially when playing involves people he loves and trusts the most – his parents.

-- Expresses emotions: A smile will be the most frequent emotion of your baby.
+- Expresses emotions: Smiling will be the most frequent emotion of your baby.
 He now actively displays displeasure, excitement, and fatigue.
 He will switch between toys after playing with one showing the first signs of boredom.

 Those were the various developmental milestones achieved by your baby when he is a jolly five-month-old fella.
-Parents can always take steps towards nurturing the physical, mental, and social development of the baby for his healthy and timely growth.
+Parents can always take steps towards nurturing the physical, mental, and social development of the baby for good health and timely growth.

 6 Tips To Improve The Development Of Your Five-Month-Old